hgl71964/timeSeries/hotel_cloud/README.md

 A time series forecasting project for hotel cloud

-scripts in "src" are meant to be imported only